 - Space Electronic Disco Euro 16.00

 En route north, catch a glimpse of stunning Lake Como as we make our way into the massive Swiss Alps and head to the jaw-droppingly beautiful Alpine town of Lucerne.
 With covered wooden bridges, cobbled lanes and quaint buildings, Lucerne’s centre is perfect to explore on foot.
 Also to stock up on lots of genuine Swiss chocolate!
-Your Tour Manager can give you pointers on where to pick up the best-priced watches that Switzerland is so famous for.
+Your Trip Manager can give you pointers on where to pick up the best-priced watches that Switzerland is so famous for.
 After the stop in Lucerne we’ll make our way to Lauterbrunnen- our stop for the next two nights.

 - See the Leaning Tower of Pisa